 Instead, the Pakistani government posed questions to Khan on behalf of the IAEA, as well as the US, UK, Japan and South Korea, all of which were pursuing investigations about Khan's associates in their own countries and elsewhere.
 Pakistan's assistance to global efforts to close down Khan's global network was helpful, though the answers stopped in 2006 when the government determined that the Khan interrogation was complete.
-Pakistan also cooperated with the IAEA's investigation of Iran's answers about its previously unreported enrichment activity, although some questions remain unanswered.6
+Pakistan also cooperated with the IAEA's investigation of Iran's answers about its previously unreported enrichment activity, although some questions remain unanswered.

 Embarrassment over the Khan case prompted a reform of Pakistan's export-control legislation and a series of accountability and oversight measures in the nuclear commandand-control infrastructure.
 When the United Nations Security Council in 2004 adopted Resolution 1540, mandating all countries to develop effective measures to prevent illicit trafficking of sensitive nuclear materials, Pakistan dutifully reported the national measures it had taken to comply.
 A comprehensive export-control law that was passed in 2004 and later updated includes end-use and end-user certification and penalties for violators.
 In 2007 Pakistan set up a Strategic Export Control Division in the Foreign Ministry to administer export controls, and an oversight board to monitor implementation of the legislation.
-A national control list was established, which is meant to include items on the control lists of the NSG, the Australia Group (dealing with chemical and biological agents) In the decade after Khan's confession and the closing down of his network there have been no further confirmed cases of illicit nuclear transfers from Pakistan.
+A national control list was established, which is meant to include items on the control lists of the NSG, the Australia Group (dealing with chemical and biological agents) and the Missile Technology Control Regime, and is periodically updated.
+Harmonisation with these control lists is not perfect because of a time lag in keeping up to date and because of structural problems which Pakistan is committed to overcoming.
+A catch-all clause to cover goods not on the control lists but that the exporter suspects may be used for a weapons purpose is weaker than the international norm.
+There are also some issues associated with enforcement of the regulations.
+As of late 2013, Pakistan had not issued a single applicable exportcontrol licence, which suggests the need for more outreach to industry.
+In any case, it is doubtful that any of these measures would have applied to those aspects of the Khan transfers that were state sanctioned.

+In the decade after Khan's confession and the closing down of his network there have been no further confirmed cases of illicit nuclear transfers from Pakistan.
 In 2010, a senior US State Department official said that the Khan network was 'basically defunct'.
 In light of the reforms that have been adopted, it is reasonable to consider if and when Pakistan can be considered to be rehabilitated.
 Concerns still remain, however, that Pakistan might transfer nuclear weapons as a matter of national policy.